alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

     docker run --rm -v "$(pwd)":/app phpunit/phpunit \
       --group myproject

-Adding `-v "$(pwd)":/app` shares our code on our host computer or server with a directory called `/app` on the PHPUnit container, so PHPUnit actually has access to our code. `--group myproject` runs all tests in the "myproject" group (recall that in `tests/AutoEntityLabelManagerTest.php`, we have added `@group myproject` to the class comment).
+Adding `-v "$(pwd)":/app` shares our code on our host computer or server with a directory called `/app` on the PHPUnit Docker container, so PHPUnit actually has access to our code. `--group myproject` runs all tests in the "myproject" group (recall that in `tests/AutoEntityLabelManagerTest.php`, we have added `@group myproject` to the class comment).

 [Here are the changes we made to our code](https://github.com/dcycle/unit-test-tutorial/compare/circle-ci...first-problem).